 You might be familiar with some of the home buying programs available on the federal level, like FHA Loans and VA Loans.
 But did you know that Texas has several unique opportunities for homebuyers purchasing within the state?

 Texas Department of Housing and Community Affairs (TDHCA)

 The TDHCA offers three mortgage programs:

-- My Choice Texas Home: Repeat homebuyers can also take advantage of some of the same benefits that first-time home buyers enjoy with My First Texas Home.
-Similar to that program, to be eligible for My Choice Texas Home, you must have a minimum credit score of 620, meet income limits, and be approved through a program-approved lender.
+- My Choice Texas Home: Even if you’re a repeat homebuyer, you can still take advantage of some of the same benefits that first-timers get with the My First Texas Home.
+Like that program, those participating in the My Choice Texas Home must have a minimum credit score of 620, meet income limits, and be approved through a program-approved lender.

-- Texas Mortgage Credit Certificate Program: The Texas MCC Program is available to first-time home buyers and veterans.
-Unlike the other two programs mentioned, this one doesn’t involve financing, but instead entitles buyers to a dollar-for-dollar reduction on their federal tax liability.
+- Texas Mortgage Credit Certificate Program: The Texas MCC Program is available to first-time homebuyers and veterans.
+This program doesn’t involve financing but instead entitles you to a dollar-for-dollar reduction on your federal tax liability.

 Veterans Land Board